 3. Make Time For Team Communication

 Sometimes, especially when deadlines are tight, teams can get carried away with doing.
 However, team communication needs time and space.
-So, prioritizing team communication will help to improve its effectiveness.
+So, prioritizing your team’s communication will help to improve its effectiveness.

-Be sure to set aside time for regular team communication.
-It could be stand-ups, in-person or virtual team meetings, or quick synchs.
+Be sure to set aside time for regular communication.
+It could be stand-ups, in-person or virtual team meetings, quick synchs, or one-on-one meetings.
 Whatever works for you, the vital thing here is to make it happen.